Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Benefits of a Mattress Pad

-• Mattress protection – A great mattress pad can offer some damage protection to your mattress in the event of accidents or spills.
+- Mattress protection – A great mattress pad can help protect your mattress from damage in the event of accidents or spills.

-A lot of people may use these terms interchangeably, but there are subtle differences in design and intent that can help you tell them apart.
+Many people may use these terms interchangeably, but subtle differences in design and intent can help you tell them apart.

-If your purchase is less than an inch thick and only intended to provide a subtle comfort shift while also protecting your mattress, it is probably a mattress pad.
+If your purchase is less than an inch thick and only intended to provide a subtle comfort shift while also protecting your mattress, you’re probably looking at a mattress pad.
 The thinner material can protect your mattress from most damage, but that is not its sole purpose.
 These products are rarely waterproof but often quite breathable.

 Best Mattress Pad FAQs